This article was originally published on April 12, 2017. It has been updated to reflect data through the end of 2017.

 Price Conscious Buyers Shop Multiple Stores

 As one might expect, price is the #1 decision driver across all categories.
 Those shoppers for whom price is most important are more likely to shop around.
-Conversely, for those consumers for whom price is less important are less likely to shop around.
-Paint provides a good example: for those shoppers who shopped only one store, 39% indicated that price was one of the top two reasons why they bought at the store.
-However, for those that shopped 4 stores, 67% indicated that price was one of the top two reasons.
+Conversely, those consumers for whom price is less important are less likely to shop around.
+Hand and Power Tools provide a good example: for those shoppers who shopped only one store, 49% indicated that price was one of the top two reasons why they bought at the store.
+However, for those that shopped 4 stores, 59% indicated that price was one of the top two reasons.
 Finding the best price is clearly is a major reason consumers shop multiple stores.
 For retailers who want to be the LAST store shopped (and thus bought), this means understanding the shopping habits of your category, price matching, and a strong sales force can make the difference.

 Higher Average Price = More Stores Shopped